 Fitness to drive a heavy vehicle

-As part of the eligibility requirements of the National Heavy Vehicle Accreditation Scheme (NHVAS) for Basic and Advanced Fatigue Management, drivers are required to be medically assessed at least once every three years for drivers aged 49 or under, and yearly for drivers aged 50 and over (whether or not the person has a medical condition that may affect their ability to drive).
+As part of the eligibility requirements of the National Heavy Vehicle Accreditation Scheme (NHVAS) for Basic and Advanced Fatigue Management, medical assessment is required at least once every three years for drivers aged 49 years and under, and yearly for drivers aged 50 and over (whether or not the person has a medical condition that may affect their ability to drive).

 It is a requirement of both the Basic Fatigue Management (BFM) and Advanced Fatigue Management (AFM) that:

 - drivers are medically assessed as per the Austroads Assessing Fitness to Drive

 - drivers provide to a medical practitioner information to assist with the medical assessment.
 Download the Driver Health Questionnaire (PDF, 245KB)